spsforks/QB64-Wiki/Windows-Libraries.md

 ```
 <sub>Code courtesy of Michael Calkins</sub>

-<center>Use your own existing file name and path in this procedure.</center>
+Use your own existing file name and path in this procedure.

 ## Focus